LukePappa/Ourism/synthesis.md

 Everything present at the instant of creation is subject to a world in which it comes to recognize divine love as the only reality.
-Freedom from any current delusion may be obtained through development of one's emotional regulation.
+Freedom delusion may be obtained through emotional regulation.